Cwantic/Documentation/Python/Pyckage.md

 ### 2.2 Import

 1. Click on **button5**
-2. Select a *.pyckage file that doesn't already exists on your script list
+2. Select a *.pyckage file that doesn't already exist on your script list
 3. Open it

 The **Python Virtual Environment** will automatically be installed.